Illustration by Christine Fuller

 Borrowing to Fund the Emigration of the Poor Persons of the Parish

 One of the provisions of the Poor Law Amendment Act 1834, was the legislation which enabled the rate payers of a parish to set up a fund to pay for the ‘emigration of the poor persons settled in the parish who were willing to emigrate‘.

-In Great Ellingham, and following the appropriate notice being given, a meeting (chaired by the Rector, Samuel Colby) was held in the vestry of St James’s Parish Church on the 20th April, 1836.
+On the 20th April, 1836, a meeting (chaired by the Rector, Samuel Colby) was held in the vestry of St James’s Parish Church, Great Ellingham.
 The Vestry Minutes are unclear as to who attended the meeting.
-However, it was likely attended by the churchwardens, the overseers and those inhabitants of the village who were rate-payers and owners of property, and, accordingly, had a vote.
+However, it was likely attended by the churchwardens, the overseers and those inhabitants of the village who were rate-payers and owners of property.

-At the meeting it was unanimously resolved that a certain sum of money should be borrowed to fund the emigration of those living in the village ‘who had expressed their desire to emigrate to Canada‘.
+It was unanimously agreed that a certain sum of money should be borrowed to fund the emigration of those living in the village ‘who had expressed their desire to emigrate to Canada‘.